 While this headset does come with Roccat's AIMO lighting system, which is controlled by its NEON software, the actual scope for lighting on the headset isn't massive, though, so RGB junkies may be turned off.
 There's also no 3.5 mm or wired way of using this headset, so its wireless use with PC only.
 If you need a headset that can act as you main pair of headphones then this isn't a feasible option.

 Overall, though, an exciting and stylish new gaming headset from Roccat, and one that PC gamers should absolutely scope out before making an upgrade decision.

 You don't get the option of wireless with the Creative SXFI Gamer (opens in new tab) gaming headset, but you get just about everything else.
-That includes excellent comfort, an unfussy but strong design, and of course superior audio, which is a requirement for entry on our best gaming headsets for 2021 list.
+That includes excellent comfort, an unfussy but strong design, and of course superior audio, which is a requirement for entry on our best gaming headsets list.

 The headset works with Creative's SXFI tuning apps for mobile and desktop too.
 Using your phone you take a couple of photos of your ears (bear with us here), and a few clever algorithms then tune the sound coming out of the headphones to specifically match the shape of your head and ears.
 Based on the results we've experienced with the Creative SXFI Gamer, we'd say it works too.

 The surround sound mixing works really well too, so you can hear enemies creeping up from behind you or enjoy immersive audio from your movies, as long as the source format supports 5.1 or 7.1 surround sound.
 For a comfortable pair of headphones that are brilliant across the audio spectrum – including volume levels – the SXFI Gamer is well worth considering.

 If you want a gaming headset to use with a PC or Mac but you don’t want to spend above the odds, you should consider the AOC GH300 (opens in new tab).